-Dr. Browne is the 118th President of the National Medical Association (NMA) and President and CEO, Browne and Associates, LLC (BAI), a health consulting company that manages programs addressing national and global health disparities.
-As President of the NMA, Dr. Browne’s program theme focused on a Collaborative Approach to Health Equity entitled “The Urgency of Now: Creating a Culture for Health Equity.
+Dr. Browne is the President and CEO, Browne and Associates, LLC (BAI), a health consulting company that manages programs addressing national and global health disparities and the 118th President of the National Medical Association (NMA).
+As President of the NMA, her program theme focused on a Collaborative Approach to Health Equity entitled “The Urgency of Now: Creating a Culture for Health Equity.
 She tirelessly champions many causes that have significantly contributed to improving the health status of vulnerable population.
 She has achieved both national and international recognition as an expert educator and speaker.
 She has been either featured or quoted in many news articles and Op-Eds to include the Army Times, US Medicine, Ebony, Essence, Washington Post, PBS News Hour, and ePolitico to name a few.
 She specializes in and is passionate about women’s health, cancer, environmental justice, sickle cell, HIV/AIDS and radiation casualties.
-Dr. Browne has made numerous briefings before senior executive government, congressional and White House officials.
-Her public health background includes health education programs on environmental health, substance abuse, sex education, cancer, sickle cell disease, HIV/AIDS, and community health education programs, including participating in an international disaster preparedness and humanitarian assistance program for 17 West African Nations following the Ebola epidemic of 2015.
+Dr. Browne’s public health background includes health education programs on environmental health, cancer, substance abuse, sickle cell disease, HIV/AIDS, and community health education programs, including participating in an international disaster preparedness and humanitarian assistance program for 17 West African Nations following the Ebola epidemic of 2015.
 She retired as a Colonel from the U. S. Army, Medical Corps where she was the Director for Medical Research and Development at the U.S. Army Medical Research and Materiel Command.
 She also retired from the National Institutes of Health, National Cancer Institute where she managed the breast cancer portfolio in the Division of Cancer Prevention.
 Dr. Browne is a graduate of Tougaloo College (BS), University of California at Los Angeles (MPH), and Georgetown University (M.D.) and completed an internship, residency, and fellowship at Walter Reed Army Medical Center in Hematology-Oncology.
 She is member of Trinity Episcopal Church, numerous professional organizations, Alpha Kappa Alpha Sorority, and recipient of plentiful awards including the NIH Merit Award and the 2018 Top Blacks in Healthcare award.